 “She’s so good,” Brown said.
 “I remember the Duffers and I looked at each other and were like, ‘Wow, she’s really good.’
 I want to say so much more, but I can’t.”

-Levy also told THR that Joe Keery would have more to do as Steve Harrington.
+Levy also told THR that Keery would have more to do as Steve Harrington.
 Even though he’s not related to any of the boys, Steve protecting them as a father figure worked out so well that they’re going with that.

 “We’ll definitely get to see some more of Steve Harringon in season 3,” Levy said.
 “I’ll just say we won’t be abandoning the Dad Steve magic.”

-The winter ball saw Eleven and Mike (Finn Wolfhard) pair off and share a kiss, and Lucas (Caleb McLaughlin) and Max (Sadie Sink) kiss too.
+The winter ball saw Eleven and Mike (Wolfhard) pair off and share a kiss, and Lucas (McLaughlin) and Max kiss too.
 Those couples are still together in the summer, Levy told THR.
+That does not include, however, Dustin and Nancy (Dyer), who was being nice at the ball, but promised Dustin the girls would appreciate him when they’re older.
 Brown also told Variety more recently that season 3 finds Eleven adjusting to her human side.

 “It’s really a coming of age for her and understanding what being a normal teenage girl is,” Brown said.

 The kids may have vanquished the demogorgon in season 1 and demodog in season 2, but the big shadow monster is still waiting for them.